SUBMIT YOUR VACCINE RECORDS

 15. My records will take some time to receive – can I have an extension from receiving a hold?

 No, as per state law, schools of higher education cannot permit students to register for their second semester until receiving the compliant record.

 16. How long does it take for Health Services to remove my hold?

-Within three business days based on the volume of records.
+Within five business days based on the volume of records.